Y0Coss/docs-fork/pages/storage_and_backup/backup_agent/backup_agent_product_presentation/guide.en-gb.md

 ---
-title: "Backup Agent Product Overview"
+title: "Backup Agent - Product Overview"
-excerpt: "Overview of Backup Agent product features and benefits"
+excerpt: "Overview of the Backup Agent product features and benefits"
-updated: 2026-01-07
+updated: 2026-01-12
 ---

 ## Objective

-Are you interested in the Backup Agent product for your bare metal and would like more information.

-This guide will help you understand how the Backup Agent works, and what it can do for you.
+This guide will help you understand how the Backup Agent works and its advantages for your Bare Metal services.

-## In practice
+## Product presentation

-The Backup Agent product allows you to back up your bare metal servers using an agent that will, according to a backup policy you have chosen, send your server data to an external storage point.
+The Backup Agent product allows you to back up your Bare Metal servers using an agent that will, according to a backup policy you have chosen, send your server data to an external storage point.

 The Backup Agent product is based on two products from the Veeam software publisher:

-* The Veeam Service Provider Console (VSPC).
+- The Veeam Service Provider Console (VSPC).
-* The Veeam Agent.
+- The Veeam Agent.

 The VSPC allows you to downgrade the backup policies to the agents stored on them, and allows you to give each agent the storage and credentials information when starting the backup.